 First to Jasna Góra near Czestochowa for a guided visit of the MONASTERY that withstood the repeated onslaughts of overwhelming Swedish forces during the religious wars of the 17th century.
 Since then, its Black Madonna has been venerated as the “Queen of Poland” and has become the country’s national symbol.
 Later, head to Kraków for two overnights.
 (B,D)

 Dating back to the 7th century, Kraków is held up by many as Poland’s most beautiful city.
 It was the country’s capital for over 500 years; today, it is its cultural capital.
 Included sightseeing with a Local Guide shows off ancient Kraków, for centuries the residence of Polish kings.
 See the Market Square, the Jewish Quarter, Wawel Hill, and ST. MARY'S CHURCH.
 There is also an opportunity to visit the Wieliczka Salt Mine, a renowned mine that produced table salt continuously from the 13th century until 2007.
 This evening, consider joining an optional polka party.
 (B)

 Encounter sobering history this morning on your visit to what is left of the Auschwitz CONCENTRATION CAMP, a chilling reminder of the Holocaust.
 In the afternoon, return to Warsaw.
 (B,D)

 After breakfast, revisit Warsaw on your own or maybe join an optional excursion to Wilanów Castle.
 Tonight’s optional farewell dinner is a great way to round out your exciting adventure in Poland.
 (B)

 Your vacation ends with breakfast this morning.
 (B)

-Buffet breakfasts; 5 dinners
+Buffet breakfasts daily; 5 dinners